Tolley House – About Our Historic Landmark

 The Tolley House Bed & Breakfast was the place John and Lillie called home for many years and raised their three sons.
 Among those sons, was Lem Tolley, who would become the third master distiller for his great uncle, Jack Daniel, at his storied Jack Daniel Distillery from 1941 to 1964.

 Lem Tolley married Ethel, a woman who would become known for her fierce independence and famous angel food cake.
 It became famous, in part, because Miss Ethel would use food die to match the icing on her cake to whatever else she was serving for high tea that day.
-No matter how many of her guests kindly asked for her famous angel food cake recipe, the answer was always the same: No. Ethel went to her grave with that angel food cake recipe, but while here at the Tolley House, you will enjoy a taste of the best homemade angel food cake Lynchburg has to offer every afternoon, along with some of the tea Miss Ethel was known to serve.
-Your mornings will begin with homemade muffins and a special blend of coffee made exclusively for Miss Mary Bobo’s Boarding House.
+No matter how many of her guests kindly asked for her famous angel food cake recipe, the answer was always the same: No. Ethel went to her grave with that angel food cake recipe.

 Lem & Ethel pictured here …

 Each Tolley House suite is named after one of our former residents.
 The Distiller’s Suite, formerly known as Lem’s Room, has a sweeping view of the green hillside with large picture windows around the majority of the room.
-Ethel’s Room has been recently remodeled to ensure the highest quality for your stay.
+Miss Ethel’s Room has been recently remodeled to ensure the highest quality for your stay.
 The bathroom, however, with pink tile handpicked by Miss Ethel, remains the focal point of this suite.
-Upstairs, the Motlow Suite pays homage to Felix and Nettie’s history in this home, while the Compton Suite, shares the little-known story of Lem and Ethel’s son, John Compton Tolley, who moved to Hollywood and became a star.
+Upstairs, the Compton Suite, shares the little-known story of Lem and Ethel’s son, John Compton Tolley, who moved to Hollywood and became a star.
 And what a handsome son of a gun that kid turned out to be.
 Original Hollywood posters and photos of John’s career are the highlight of this room.

 The Tolley House has long been a part of the Jack Daniel Distillery history, as well as the small town of Lynchburg, Tennessee.
 But this estate, nestled in the heart of town on Main Street, has a distinguished history of its own, one we know you will enjoy as you visit us and stay in any one of our elegant suites.
 And if you see someone passing you on the street, there is a very high likelihood it is a Tolley family member.
 At least four of Lem and Ethel’s grandchildren live within 2 minutes of the Tolley House.